anson-vandoren/ansonvandoren.com/content/posts/esp8266-captive-web-portal-part-1.md

     ...
 ```

-Here I'm using the `uselect` module to create a `Poll` class.
+Here I'm using the `uselect` module to create a `Poll` object.
 When I instantiate the DNSServer class, it registers its socket with the poller, and any events on that socket stream will show up as a response that I can iterate through.
-I'm calling the `ipoll` method with a timeout of 1000msec, and if there's any event, I see if the DNSServer wants to handle it.
+I'm calling the `ipoll` method with a timeout of 1000msec, and if there's any event, I check whether the DNSServer wants to handle it.

-Since UDP is a connectionless protocol (and possibly due to a bug in the ESP8266 port of MicroPython), I found I kept getting POLLHUP (stream hang-up) events, which I didn't care about.
+Since UDP is a connectionless protocol (and possibly due to a bug in the ESP8266 port of MicroPython), I found I was getting dozens of `POLLHUP` (stream hang-up) events per second after the first, which are useless to me in this application.
 I ignore those for now, and otherwise send the event to the DNSServer to handle itself.

 To test it all out, I saved, copied, and ran from REPL again.
 After I connected my phone to the access point, I can see some DNS requests coming in.
 After confirming it worked, I used `Ctrl-C` to exit, and verified the cleanup code was also called.